What is Health Information Management?

 Health information management professionals work in a variety of different settings and job titles.
 They often serve in bridge roles, connecting clinical, operational, and administrative functions.
 These professionals affect the quality of patient information and patient care at every touchpoint in the healthcare delivery cycle.
 Having skilled HIM professionals on staff ensures an organization has the right information on hand when and where it is needed while maintaining the highest standards of data integrity, confidentiality, and security.

+The CCC HIM Program has a 75% employment rate with 25% continuing to higher education.
 HIM professionals are highly trained in the latest information management technology applications and understand the workflow in any healthcare provider organization from large hospital systems to the private physician practice.
 They are vital to the daily operations management of health information and electronic health records.

 A career in HIM is right for you if you:

 - See yourself in a career that offers diverse opportunities.

 - Would like to work in health care, but not directly with patients.